osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 osm2pgsql.

 Before PostgreSQL 15 all database users could add objects (such as tables and indexes) to the *public* schema by default.
-Since PostgreSQL 15, users are by default not allowed to do that any more.
-You either have to grant the database user you are using for osm2pgsql rights on the *public* schema (not recommended, only do that if you trust all users on your system), or you have to configure osm2pgsql to use a different schema as described above.
+Since PostgreSQL 15, by default, only the owner of the database is allowed to do this.
+If osm2pgsql is using a database user that's not the owner of the database, you have to grant this user `CREATE` rights on the *public* schema of the database, or you have to configure osm2pgsql to use a different schema as described above.
 See the [PostgreSQL manual](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PRIV){:.extlink}
 for the details.